homewardgamer/CollegeTimeTableMaker/README.md

     - Add subjects in your college.
 The subject name you enter should be unique for your college.
 You can only delete a subject, if you delete the timetable using that subject.
 However, you can edit the subject's details.
     - Add streams in your college.
 At least all classes in a college should have a stream.
 The stream name you entered should be unique for that college.
 You can only delete a stream, if you delete the class using that stream.
 However, you can edit the stream's details.
-    - Add teachers in your college.
-As you add a teacher, you should specify for each day, the teacher's routine.
-You can only delete a teacher, if you delete the timetable using that teacher.
-However, you can edit the teacher's details.
+    - Add faculties in your college.
+As you add a faculty, you should specify for each day, the faculty's routine.
+You can only delete a faculty, if you delete the timetable using that faculty.
+However, you can edit the faculty's details.
     - Add groups in your college.
 A group is where you define the routine, classes, breaks and lessons since a college may have different classes having their own routine.

     ---